 Prof.dr.
 W.A.M.
 Zonneveld

-Professor of Urban & Regional Development - Department of Urbanism
+Professor of Urban and Regional Planning - Department of Urbanism

 Spatial planning is receiving less direction from governments than it has in the past and this could have major repercussions for the appearance of European regions.
 Analysing trends like this is one of the main duties of Prof. W.A.M.
 (Wil) Zonneveld, Professor of Urban and Regional Planning.

 Across Europe, neoliberalism is leading to a withdrawal of governments and to new opportunities for the market.
 This is reflected in such phenomena as the increasing segregation of income groups within cities and the scrapping of regulations for building on natural landscapes.
 A Dutch minister recently suggested the latter for the coastal areas of the Netherlands, but quickly withdrew the proposal after opposition from politics and wider society.
 “Achieving collaboration between various actors in an effort to sustain a cohesive spatial policy is a major challenge”, says Zonneveld.
 “Otherwise you run the risk of throwing out the baby with the bathwater.”

 Spatial policy is more important than ever now because there are some major challenges ahead.
 National targets on climate-neutral construction and the energy transition inevitably have an impact on spatial planning.
 Rises in sea levels and water management are even more complex issues.
 How can we tackle such challenges when the government is becoming increasingly reluctant to take the lead?
 It calls for an interdisciplinary strategy and new forms of collaboration between government authorities and private parties, believes Zonneveld.